 What makes gingerbread taste like gingerbread are the ginger (you knew that) and the molasses.
-I have used the very readily available Grandma’s Molasses for years, with great results, but in the last couple of gingerbread testings I ended up using a bottle of Plantation Blackstrap unsulphured molasses, and everyone went completely bonkers for this version.
+I have used the very readily available Grandma’s Molasses for years with great results.
+In the last couple of gingerbread testings, I ended up using a bottle of Plantation Blackstrap unsulphured molasses, and everyone went completely bonkers for this version.
 No one found it to be too strong in flavor, just delicious.

-This is interesting because most of the advice for using blackstrap molasses involving saving it from savory preparations, and skipping it in the baking of sweet things, because its flavor can be overpowering.
-We didn’t find it to be the case at all, but you can’t go wrong with using light or original or mild, and if you want a stronger flavor dark or robust molasses.
+This is interesting because most of the advice for using blackstrap molasses involves saving it from savory preparations and skipping it in the baking of sweet things because its flavor can be overpowering.
+We didn’t find it to be the case at all, but you can’t go wrong with using light, original, or mild, and if you want a stronger flavor, use dark or robust molasses.

 What Can I Substitute for Molasses?